CongLi-18/MACNet/README.md

 **Step 1: Clone the MACNet repository:**

-To get started, first clone the FFE-YOLO repository and navigate to the project directory:
+To get started, first clone the MACNet repository and navigate to the project directory:

 ```bash
 git clone https://github.com/CongLi-18/MACNet.git